Marjory Stoneman Douglas: Personal habits

 Regardless of her dedication to the preservation of the Everglades, Douglas admitted the time she spent actually there was sporadic, driving there for occasional picnics.
 "To be a friend of the Everglades is not necessarily to spend time wandering around out there ...
 It's too buggy, too wet, too generally inhospitable", she wrote.
 Instead, she understood that the health of the environment indicated the general well-being of humanity.

 Despite Douglas's demure appearance—she stood at 5 ft 2 in and weighed 100 lb, and was always immaculately dressed in pearls, a floppy straw hat and gloves—she had an uncanny ability to get her point across.
 She was known for speaking in perfect, precise paragraphs, and was respected for her dedication and knowledge of her subjects; even her critics admitted her authority on the Everglades.
 Jeff Klinkenberg, a reporter for the St. Petersburg Times who interviewed and wrote several stories about Douglas, wrote of her, "She had a tongue like a switchblade and the moral authority to embarrass bureaucrats and politicians and make things happen."
 Douglas was known for haughtily dismissing reporters who had not read her books and asked uninformed questions.

 She enjoyed drinking Scotch and sherry; as friend and neighbor Helen Muir remembered her, "She would come up and have a sherry, and then I would walk her home, and then she'd walk me back, and we would have another sherry.
 What fun she was."
 Novelist Hervey Allen called Marjory Stoneman Douglas and Muir "the Stewart Avenue Gang".
 The two were fond of having sherry together and gossiping, but those moments were followed by serious talk of the future of libraries, and the role of women in South Florida.
 They were confidants, and often shared their work with one another.
 Douglas never learned to drive and never owned a car.
 Her house also had no air conditioning, electric stove, or dishwasher.

 She was attached to several men after her divorce, counting one of them as the reason she enlisted in the Red Cross, as he had already gone to France as a soldier.
 However, she said she did not believe in extramarital sex and would not have dishonored her father by being promiscuous.
 She told Klinkenberg in 1992, frankly, that she had not had sex since her divorce, saying "I wasn't a wild woman".
-However, she was fond of saying she used the emotion and energy instead on her work.Douglas, p.
-85. "People don't seem to realize that the energy that goes into sex, all the emotion that surrounds it, can be well employed in other ways", she wrote in her autobiography.
+However, she was fond of saying she used the emotion and energy instead on her work.
+"People don't seem to realize that the energy that goes into sex, all the emotion that surrounds it, can be well employed in other ways", she wrote in her autobiography.